Emorrissey18/Business-AI/replit.md

   - AI assistant transformed from read-only to full data agent with complete business management capabilities
   - All AI actions automatically trigger correlation analysis and data synchronization
   - Function calling handles proper data conversion (dates, currency amounts in cents, etc.)
+- July 09, 2025.
+Enhanced AI with Intelligent Clarification System:
+  - Added clarification requirements to prevent AI from making assumptions about missing information
+  - AI now asks for missing details when creating tasks, goals, calendar events, or financial records
+  - Improved user experience by ensuring all necessary information is collected before creation
+  - Examples: "create a task" → AI asks for priority and due date; "schedule meeting" → AI asks for date/time
+  - Enhanced system prompts with specific clarification examples and requirements
+  - AI only calls creation functions when sufficient information is provided, otherwise requests clarification
+  - Better distinction between update operations (immediate) and creation operations (clarification when needed)